What’s The Best Material For A Projector Screen? (Guide)

 However, because it still has the benefits that a white screen would with higher white levels, it can also be used in darker rooms making it an extremely versatile option.

-Yandood Projector Screen Material Fabric
+Check Yandood Projector Screen Material Fabric Availability

 Will A White Sheet Work As A Projector Screen?